 If you are bringing them outside be sure to put them in an enclosed area safe from predators.
-They still need unlimited access to water, food, and shade.
+They need unlimited access to water, feed, and some shade.

 If they are panting and drooping their wings they are too hot and you need to lower the temperature.
-If they are huddling together most of the time you may want to increase the temperature slightly.
+When they are huddling together directly under the heat source for majority of the time you may want to increase the temperature slightly.

-But each day when they were allowed to run around the kitchen or in the yard I would scoop off the top layer of soiled sawdust and any bedding that was visibly wet.
+Each day when they were allowed to run around the kitchen or in the yard I scoop off the top layer of soiled sawdust, and any bedding that was visibly wet.
 Mix up/ stir the remaining bedding and add a new layer of sawdust on top.
 As they got older and were pooping more the bedding was completely changed out more often.
 Sometimes Daily on colder days when they weren’t outside for as long.

 I do not recommend the use of newspaper.
 It gets soggy quickly and is slick which can cause the ducks to slip and have foot and leg issues.

-Sometimes when they are hatching one duckling will be by itself for a day or so waiting for the others to hatch.
+Sometimes when they are hatching one duckling will hatch early and be by itself for a day or so waiting for the others to hatch.
 To keep the duckling comfortable and safe you can put a small teddy, feather duster, and or a mirror.
-My son was nice enough to lend them one of his little teddies.
+My son wanted the duckling to have one of his little teddies.
+It worked great.
 Even when there were two ducklings they both would always curl up and snuggle with it.
 I left it in there until they got bigger and were no longer cuddling with it.

-I used this type of feeder for food.
+I used this type of feeder with a mason jar for food.
 I found they were not able to poop in it (until they got older and it went everywhere).
-There was also minimal food spillage compared to when I would offer them an open bowl of food while they were out running around the kitchen.
+There was also minimal food spillage compared to when I would offer them an open bowl of food.
 These are very easy to get online or at any farm store.

-I used this as a waterer while they were quite little.
+I used this (plus the jar/ container) as a waterer while they were quite little.
 When they were a couple weeks old I switched to a milk jug with holes cut it in.
 As they got bigger I would switch it out with another milk jug but with holes higher up.
 With both of these methods there was no way for them to climb through the water.

 Some people say a small heavy dish works well.
 I find they tend to play in their water and cause the rest of the brooder to become wet very quickly.
 I offer them a large dish of water when they run about in the kitchen with towels underneath and by the end majority of the water from the bowl is on the towel.

-When you have a lot of ducklings at once it is best to either split them up into multiple brooders or to build something outdoors, or in a barn, for them.
+When you have a lot of ducklings at once it is best to either split them up into multiple brooders.
+You can also build something outdoors, or in a barn, for them.
 In cases where there are too many ducklings, and the food and water dishes are not big enough for all of them to get to it at the same time, some of the ducklings can get trampled and hurt, possibly leading to death.

-In warmer weather about 20C (68F) give or take a couple degrees the ducklings will be fine to be outdoors with a secondary heat source.
-I have seen people use tractors (moveable duck/ chicken coops) and add a heat lamp.
-As long as they have access to shelter from the rain, wind, sun along with their food and water they are fine to be outside.
+In warmer weather about 20C (68F) the ducklings will be fine to be outdoors with a secondary heat source.
+I have seen people use tractors (moveable duck/ chicken coops) and add a brooder plate.
+As long as they have shelter from the elements along with their food and water they are fine to be outside.

-Another way to avoid a brooder is to allow a mama duck to hatch the ducklings, she will protect them and keep them warm.
+Another way to avoid a brooder is to allow a mama duck (or hen) to hatch the ducklings.
+She will protect them and keep them warm.

-Ducks love to bathe and swim, however they are not waterproof yet.
+Ducklings love to bathe and swim, however they are not waterproof yet..
+They won’t be waterproof until their feathers come in around 6 weeks.
 I find it best to keep the bathing and swimming aspects outside of the brooder.
 Swimming in the bathtub or sink is a good easy place to fill and empty a bath for them.
 Be sure to keep their swimming time to 5-10 min a session.
-If they stay in the water for too long they can become too tired, wet and heavy and end up drowning.
-Once they get out they need to get dry.
+If they stay in the water for too long they can become too tired, wet, and heavy and end up drowning.
+Once they get out they need to get dry and warm.